 2016 Car Hacking Tools

 This presentation will focus on some of the most recent car hacker tools and techniques.
 You will learn how to quickly get set up to do car hacks, both professionally and in your garage.
 After the demos, Craig and Eric will open up for a full-on Ask Me Anything (AMA) style panel discussion where you are free to ask any car hacking related questions you feel like.

 Friday 1600 Noether

-Accessibility: A Creative Challenge to Living without Sight
+Accessibility: A Creative Solution to Living without Sight

 In this presentation, Shaf will be discussing the various methods blind and visually impaired people use to accomplish everyday tasks, with an emphasis on technology, screen reading software, and application design from a blind person's perspective.
 There will be live demos of screen reading software, OCR apps for smartphones, wearable devices, and mobility aids (time permitting).
 There will also be a discussion on myths and stigmas relating to blindness, an audience Q&A regarding accommodating those with a visual impairment, and tips and tricks for those who develop applications to include accessibility in their core design.